A highly accurate procedure for computing globally optimal Wannier functions in one-dimensional crystalline insulators: Analytic apparatus

-where the Fourier coefficients $c_m$ decay exponentially as $\abs{m} \to \infty$, and the Berry phase $\phi$ is then given by
+where the Fourier coefficients $c_m$ decay exponentially as $\abs{m} \to \infty$, and the Berry phase $\varphi$ is then given by

 We summarize this fact in the following theorem.
-It will be the key tool in constructing exponentially localized Wannier functions. \begin{theorem} Suppose that $\mathbf{y}(k)$ with $k\in\Ibz$ is a solution to (\ref{eq:evecf}) with initial conditions (\ref{eq:incon}).
-Then, $\mathbf{y}(k)$ defines a function $\alpha$ in $\R$ by (\ref{eq:yvec}).
-Suppose further that we choose $\phi'(k)$ to be of the form in (\ref{eq:zakgen}) so that a new function $\widetilde{\mathbf{y}}$ is defined by the gauge transform (\ref{eq:yvectilde}).
-The function $\widetilde{\alpha}$ defined by $\widetilde{\mathbf{y}}$ in (\ref{eq:afuntilde}) is analytic in $\R$.
+It will be the key tool for constructing exponentially localized Wannier functions. \begin{theorem} Suppose that $\mathbf{y}$ on $\Ibz$ is a solution to (\ref{eq:evecf}) with initial conditions (\ref{eq:incon}) and $\mathbf{y}$ defines a function $\alpha$ on $\R$ by (\ref{eq:yvec}).
+Suppose further that $\varphi'$ is chosen as (\ref{eq:zakgen}), by which we apply the gauge transform (\ref{eq:yvectilde}) to define a new function $\widetilde{\mathbf{y}}$.
+Then the function $\widetilde{\alpha}$ defined by $\widetilde{\mathbf{y}}$ in (\ref{eq:afuntilde}) is analytic on $\R$.
 As a result, the Wannier function as the Fourier transform of $\widetilde{\alpha}$ in (\ref{eq:wanift2}) is exponentially localized. \end{theorem}